mimblewimble/grin-rfcs/0000-template.md

 # Community-level explanation
 [community-level-explanation]: #community-level-explanation

-Explain the proposal as if it were already included in the Grin ecosystem and you were teaching it to another Grin community member.
+Explain the proposal as if it were already introduced into the Grin ecosystem and you were teaching it to another community member.
 That generally means:

 - Introducing new named concepts.
 - Explaining the feature largely in terms of examples.
-- Explaining how Grin community members should *think* about the feature, and how it should impact the way they use Grin.
+- Explaining how Grin community members should *think* about the improvement, and how it should impact the way they interact with Grin.
 It should explain the impact as concretely as possible.
 - If applicable, provide sample error messages, deprecation warnings, or migration guidance.
 - If applicable, describe the differences between teaching this to existing Grin community members and new Grin community members.